Frequently Asked Questions

 Q: HOW DOES A PUBLIC ADJUSTER PREPARE A CLAIM?

-Public Adjusters are very skilled negotiators, who will use services of appraisers, engineers, accountants and all sorts of other experts as needed.
-Public Adjuster will meticulously go through all the evidence and document everything for you to get the most out of your settlement.
+Public adjusters are very skilled negotiators who use the services of appraisers, engineers, accountants, and all sorts of other experts as needed.
+A public adjuster will meticulously go through all the evidence and document everything for you to get the most out of your settlement.

-Q: IS MY THERE ANY MINIMUM VALUE REQUIREMENT FOR A CLAIM?
+Q: IS THERE A MINIMUM VALUE REQUIREMENT FOR A CLAIM?

 We only get involved in claims where our services are needed.
 Therefore, there is no claim too big or too small.
 Just give us a call to discuss your claim and we will give you our professional opinion.